 We have incurred substantial losses during our history and do not expect to become profitable in the near future and we may never achieve profitability.
-As of December 31, 2019, we had federal and state net operating loss carryforwards, or NOLs, of approximately \$54.5 million and \$56.3 million, respectively, which expire at various dates beginning in 2034, for those net operating loss carryforwards generated prior to 2018.
+As of December 31, 2020, we had federal and state net operating loss carryforwards, or NOLs, of approximately \$116.9 million and \$118.8 million, respectively, and as of December 31, 2019, we had federal and state NOLs of approximately \$54.5 million and \$56.3 million, respectively.
+Our NOLs expire at various dates beginning in 2034, for those net operating loss carryforwards generated prior to 2018.
 Net operating losses generated in 2018 and beyond have no expiration.
 To the extent that we continue to generate taxable losses, unused losses will carry forward to offset future taxable income, if any, until such unused losses expire.
 Under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, if a corporation undergoes an "ownership change," generally defined as a greater than 50% change (by value) in its equity ownership over a three-year period, the corporation's ability to use its pre-change NOLs and other pre-change tax attributes (such as research tax credits) to offset its post-change income may be limited.
 We may have experienced one or more ownership changes in prior years, and we may experience ownership changes in the future as a result of subsequent shifts in our stock ownership.
 As a result, if we earn net taxable income, our ability to use our pre-change NOLs to offset U.S. federal taxable income may be subject to limitations, which could potentially result in increased future tax liability to us.
 In addition, at the state level, there may be periods during which the use of NOLs is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.